tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

 The distribution also shows there's a decently high chance of either no encounters occurring or more than double the average occurring, each with probabilities around $$5.8\%.$$ That means a bit more than one in ten groups who run this adventure are going to have a significantly different experience than one might expect using just the average for this part of the adventure.

 This behavior isn't inherently good or bad, but it is something worth considering when using this kind of random encounter table in an adventure.
-In the next section, I discuss an alternative way of running this kind of encounter table, that follows the same statistics, and can reduce the number of rolls a DM needs to make.
+In the next section, I discuss an alternative way of running this kind of encounter table that follows the same statistics and can reduce the number of rolls a DM needs to make.

 # Alternative approach